 Join Hawkes Bay Scenic Tours for a journey of architectural and historical discovery in the Art Deco Capital of the world.
 Your knowledgeable local guide will share the heritage and history of this unique Art Deco city, explaining the devastating natural disaster that led to the city's magnificent appearance.
 As well as exploring the famous, including the National Tobacco Building, you'll also see the hidden architectural gems, beautiful public gardens, and New Zealand's oldest winery.
 This is a great introduction to this remarkable city.

 Experience Napier's fascinating heritage created by the dramatic story of this city's rebirth in the vibrant 1930s.
-In February 1931, Napier was leveled by earthquake and fire but was rebuilt in the depths of the Great Depression in just two years.
+In February 1931, Napier was levelled by earthquake and fire but was rebuilt in the depths of the Great Depression in just two years.
 Nowhere else in the world can you see such a concentration of buildings in the styles of the 1930s: Art Deco, Spanish Mission, and Stripped Classical.

 The Silky Oak Chocolate Co Ltd is a 100% New Zealand owned family business, with a proud reputation for producing exquisite handmade couverture (real) chocolates, using traditional methods.
 Silky Oak's handcrafted chocolate range has something for everyone and the Triple Chocolate Temptation tour is the best way to fully experience and appreciated these delights.
 Your guide will first explain chocolate making process at the factory, before accompanying you through the Chocolate Museum covering 3,000 years of chocolate history.
 The museum tells the story of a food whose past is as rich as its flavour, bought to life with colourfully illustrated texts, life sized tableaux, and a huge collection of chocolate paraphernalia, including a 2,500 year old Mayan Chocolate pot.
 You then get to sample the fabulous chocolate being produced here, including a chocolate drink (or tea/coffee), chocolate muffin/ slice, served with liquid chocolate and cream at our Café, you'll also enjoy a take home gift, chocolate of course.